HoopsMcann/game-of-life/README.md

 # PyGame of Life

-A game of life implementation using pygame
+A game of life implementation using pygame.

+# Installation